Skip to Main Content

 • Corresponding author must be affiliated with CWRU

 Note: There is a statewide article limit each calendar year (Jan-Dec).
-Once we reach the article limit for a given year, we can no only offer OA APC coverage.
+Once we reach the article limit for a given year, we can no longer offer OA APC coverage.
 This is a first-come-first-serve opportunity.
 In 2024, we reached our article cap limit for Springer in September.

 If your article meets the eligibility criteria, the publisher's system will offer the no-cost OA publishing option at acceptance.
 Learn more about this process below.